galenlim/hackthebox-htb-writeups/servmon.md

 Nadine
 ```

-Now, other than getting two possible usernames, we also know the file path to Nathan's password file.
+Now, other than getting two possible usernames, we also have some information the allows us to guess the path to Nathan's password file.

 Let's hope it's still there when we get to it.

 ## Exploiting NVMS Directory Traversal

+Next, let's check out the web server at port 80.

 [NVMS-1000](http://en.tvt.net.cn/products/188.html) is a monitoring client for network video surveillance.

 ![NVMS-1000](images/servmon/nvms.png)

-It is vulnerable to a [directory traversal attack](https://www.exploit-db.com/exploits/47774).
-Using the information in the PoC, we can carry out the attack with Burp.
+It is vulnerable to a directory traversal attack.
+Using the information in the [PoC](https://www.exploit-db.com/exploits/47774), we can carry out the attack with Burp.

 First, let's test if the installation is vulnerable.